davidcole1340/ext-php-rs/guide/src/macros/impl.md

 By default, if a class does not have a constructor, it is not constructable from PHP.
 It can only be returned from a Rust function to PHP.

-Constructors are Rust methods whick can take any amount of parameters and returns either `Self` or `Result<Self, E>`, where `E: Into<PhpException>`.
+Constructors are Rust methods which can take any amount of parameters and returns either `Self` or `Result<Self, E>`, where `E: Into<PhpException>`.
 When the error variant of `Result` is encountered, it is thrown as an exception and the class is not constructed.